jaantollander/LockPatternComplexity.jl/README.md

 ## Instructions
-We can begin by installing MiniZinc and adding it to our PATH environment variable.
-The, we can run shell scripts from the `scripts` directory and write the output to `results/3x3.txt` file.
+We can begin by installing MiniZinc and adding it to the PATH environment variable.
+You can use shell scripts for [installing MiniZinc and Google OR-Tools on Linux](https://github.com/jaantollander/install-minizinc-ortools).
+Chuffed solver is bundled with MiniZinc.

+Then, we can run shell scripts from the `scripts` directory and write the output to `results/3x3.txt` file.
 For example, for the satisfiability we can run:

 ```bash
 ./scripts/nxn_sat.sh 3 > results/3x3.txt